mike011/mike011.github.io/_posts/2020-04-01-PR-Evolution.md

 published: true
 ---

-While I was at previous employeer how we used GitHub Pull Requests(PR) drastically changed from a non-important step to becoming a critical, helpful, and insightful one.
+While I was at previous employer how we used GitHub Pull Requests(PR) drastically changed from a non-important step to becoming a critical, helpful, and insightful one.
 This is a recap of how that happened.

 ## The Beginning

 When I started on the iOS team in December of 2017 PRs had no required build checks.
 The only build check was a Jenkins build of the project that passed intermittently.
-And failed alot and no one knew why mostly because no one really knew how it worked.
+And failed a lot and no one knew why mostly because no one really knew how it worked.
 When working with Jenkins it felt like the following:

 ![](https://media.giphy.com/media/WqDRe5JBggRva/giphy.gif)